 She also chairs the steering committee of Wissenschaft im Dialog and is director of the Alfred Wegener Institute in Bremerhaven.
 Antje Boetius supports the project “Theatre of the Anthropocene” with funds from the German Environmental Award she was awarded in 2018 and from project funds of her ERC Advanced Grant ABYSS, which she not only uses for technology developments but also science communication.

 Artistic director of international cooperation Mania Thebaia (Düsseldorf/Epidaurus) 2002 and Promethiade Athens – Essen – Istanbul 2010.
 2007 to May 2014 in the chief editorial office of Theater der Zeit, since then Lettre International, Berlin.
 Member of the ITI.
-Teaches at various universities.
-Currently University of Greifswald and FU Berlin.
-He lives in Berlin.
+Raddatz teaches at various universities, currently at the HU Berlin.
+He published numerous works on aesthetics, literature and theatre theory, most recently “Das Drama des Anthropozän” (Theater der Zeit, Berlin 2021).

 With its commitment to the theatre of the Anthropocene, Humboldt-Universität zu Berlin picks up a thread of Alexander von Humboldt’s travelling researcher and scholar and addresses the current interactions between nature and man.
 On this new Humboldt stage, science, art and society are to be linked together and, through the knowledge gained in the exchange, enable their audience to act in the sense of a sustainable future.
 On the basis of its self-image of learning through research, Humboldt-Universität is working on the fundamental conflict between man and nature in the dialogue between university and society and in the dialogue between university and culture.
 Anthropocene – this is the term science has chosen for our era.
 A geological age in which mankind will decide on the future of the Earth in a way never before seen.